Did you know your postural state is directly connected to your stress responses?

 We all experience stress.
 While we can’t always control the amount of stress in our lives, we can learn to respond to it differently.

 When you can respond moment-to-moment with a calmer state of being, you experience more choice.
-Practicing the Alexander Technique helps you in the middle of your daily life as well as in important activities.
+Practicing presence helps you in the middle of your daily life as well as in important activities.

 We instinctually react to ordinary stress as we would to a threat of danger—this is a natural, adaptive response marked by a tight neck and contracted body.
 We no longer face tigers or bears, but our fight-flight-freeze reaction is hard-wired in us.
-Most of us hold onto some tightness even after the stressful situation.
-Even 10% extra tension and contraction from stress can cause chronic back or neck pain, digestive disorders, respiratory and vocal dysfunction, headaches, repetitive strain injuries, anxiety, depression, heart disease.
-You name it, stress makes it worse.
+Most of us hold onto some tightness even after the stressful situation is gone.
+Even 10% extra tension and contraction over time can cause chronic back or neck pain, digestive disorders, respiratory and vocal dysfunction, headaches, repetitive strain injuries, anxiety, depression, heart disease.
+You name it, stress and tension makes it worse.